 - Group Water Schemes

-A number of services have to be curtailed due to social/ physical distancing and other guidance from the government and health experts.
+A number of services however, have to remain curtailed due to social distancing and other guidance from the government and health experts.

 - Housing Maintenance - Essential maintenance only, please see here for more details.